psugihara/joint/Docs/Tutorial.md

 In this way, control flow is synchronous but function calls are asynchronous.
 Since JavaScript executes on a single thread, waiting for a value to return from a function call will inevitable block the next statement from being executed.
 This is especially apparent with the *remote* function calls in Pass due to the reality of network latency.

 ##Publish-subscribe: grouping connections with *tags*
 What if we only want to broadcast certain things to certain clients?
-In this example, we will show you how to create a simple "Publish-Subscribe" application that allows clients to listen on and broadcast to different channels.
+In our final example, we will show you how to create a simple "Publish-Subscribe" application that allows clients to listen on and broadcast to different channels.

 You're probably wondering how we can write such an application in a reasonable amount of lines, and without tedious implementation of lots of data structures.
-Fortunately, the developers of Pass recognized that client grouping is a critical component when building scalable web applications, and have implemented support for them directly into the language.
-This support is provided through a small number of native functions which are all utilized and explained in the present example.
+Client grouping is usually a critical component when building scalable web applications.
+Conveniently, this functionality is provided in Pass through a small number of native functions.
+These functions will be utilized and explained in the present example.

 First, we create an exposed function that serves two purposes: it subscribes the client to the specified channel, and stores the client’s handler for receiving messages in the client connection dictionary.
 We subscribe a client to a group through the use of the `tag()` function, which takes two arguments: the `conn` dictionary of the client, and the group name (a string).